OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

      (e.g., ``https://www.example.com/``)

      Default
-       Redirect the user to the :ref:`dashboard`
+       Redirect the user to the dashboard

        .. code-block:: yaml